JackBDu/snake/README.md

-# SNAKE
+# Snake

-A remake of the classic game Snake, built from scratch.
+A remake of the classic game Snake, built from scratch, written in JavaScript.

 [Play it here!](http://jackbdu.github.io/snake)